 Information Systems Administration

-This specialization is for students wishing to focus on the professional administrative coupled with the technical skills needed to develop highly skilled IT decision makers.
+The Information Systems Administration specialization is for students wishing to focus on the professional administrative skills coupled with the technical experience needed among competitive IT decision makers.
 In addition, students will be able to understand and apply the theories and strategies related to the areas of planning, organizing, managing, and validating information systems.

 Students who successfully complete the ISA specialization will:

-- understand and apply the contemporary administrative theories and practices as they related to different organization types
+- Understand and apply the contemporary administrative theories and practices as they relate to different organization types.

 - IT 450 - Administrative Information Systems